Table of Contents

 Either way, the moisture conversation doesn’t go away.

-LVP: The Right Call for Most Utah Basements
+Waterproof Laminate: The Right Call for Most Utah Basements {#laminate-the-right-call}

 It’s 100% waterproof.
 Not water-resistant.
 Waterproof.
-The plank core and wear layer are both impervious to water.
-If your basement takes on moisture from the slab, from a small leak, or from humidity swings during snowmelt season, LVP doesn’t swell, buckle, or delaminate.
+If your basement takes on moisture from the slab, from a small leak, or from humidity swings during snowmelt season, waterproof laminate doesn’t swell, buckle, or delaminate.
 It just sits there and takes it.
+GemCore’s 3-part waterproof system and under-6% swell ratio make it specifically well-suited for below-grade installs.

 It handles temperature movement well.
-Good LVP is engineered to handle dimensional changes from temperature swings.
+GemCore’s 12mm fiber composite core is engineered to handle dimensional changes from temperature swings.
 It floats over the concrete rather than being glued or nailed down, which allows the floor to expand and contract as one continuous surface without warping.

 Click-lock installation over concrete is clean and fast.
-LVP with a click-lock profile installs directly over a concrete slab without adhesive in most cases.
-That means no prep mess, easier replacement if a plank ever gets damaged, and a cleaner process overall.
+Waterproof laminate with a click-lock profile installs directly over a concrete slab without adhesive in most cases.
+GemCore runs up to 65 feet with no transitions, which means cleaner sightlines in an open basement layout.
+No prep mess, easier replacement if a plank ever gets damaged, and a cleaner process overall.

 It looks genuinely good.
-Modern LVP has come a long way.
-The embossing is realistic, the plank widths are generous, and the color palettes available now cover everything from the Mountain Modern aesthetic common in South Jordan and Holladay to warmer, more traditional tones.
-You’re not settling for something that looks like vinyl flooring from 2005.
+GemCore’s True Wood Touch EIR texture and ultra-matte finish make it look like real wood.
+The color palettes available now cover everything from the Mountain Modern aesthetic common in South Jordan and Holladay to warmer, more traditional tones.
+You’re not settling for something that looks like cheap laminate from 2005.

-What to look for when choosing LVP for a basement:
+What to look for when choosing waterproof laminate for a basement:

-One honest note: LVP is not indestructible.
-It dents under very heavy point loads (a refrigerator with small feet, for example) and it can be scratched by heavy dragging.
+One honest note: waterproof laminate is not indestructible.
+It can be scratched by heavy dragging.
 For a basement used as a living area, playroom, or bedroom, it’s the right call.
 For a basement workshop where you’re dragging heavy equipment, you may want to think through the layout.

 Book a Free Consultation

-Not sure if LVP is right for your specific basement?
+Not sure if waterproof laminate is right for your specific basement?
 We’ll come to you, bring samples, and give you a straight answer.
 No pressure, no obligation.

 We carry hardwood and we love it.
 But we don’t recommend solid hardwood for Utah basements, and we’ll be straight about why.

-Solid hardwood is hygroscopic, meaning it absorbs and releases moisture continuously.
+Solid hardwood is hygroscopic.
+It absorbs and releases moisture continuously.
 In a climate with the seasonal humidity swings Utah experiences, a solid hardwood floor below grade will move.
 It expands when humidity rises and contracts when it drops.
 Over time, that movement causes gapping in winter and cupping or buckling when moisture peaks in spring.
 The Wasatch Front snowmelt cycle and the proximity to a concrete slab make this worse than in most other markets.

 If someone shows you a contractor who says they’ve done solid hardwood in SLC basements without issues, that’s probably true.
 It can work in ideal conditions.
 But “ideal conditions” in a basement means expensive subfloor systems, tight climate control, and a lot of ongoing vigilance.
 For most homeowners, there’s simply a better option.